chrischandfw/onboarding-about-us/README.md

 1. **Think about how to validate each of your features according to a Definition of Done**
 1. **Consider what features _depend_ on what other features.
 Use this dependency logic to figure out what order to complete tasks.**

+The Plan
+- data.js file with array of people[name, pronouns, favorite_place, hobbies]
+- template: head body header main footer
+- header text, main elements, select and div
+- options in select (with values)
+- elements in div (h4, p, span, h6, ul for hobbies)
+- grab dom elements in app.js and create eventListener for dropdown
+- create and implement function to render the appropriate person

 Additional considerations:

 -   Ask: which of your HTML elements need to be hard coded, and which need to be dynamically generated?